CS253-F18/project-budgeting-app/docs/iteration_report_1.md

 We discovered that we did not correctly consider the scope of an add function.
 We did not distrubute work correctly.
 We should have had each person write their respective html for their functions.
 Instead, we had two people work on all the html while two other people worked on the unit tests and python.
 This resulted in our group not being able to test out functions individually since the people writing the python code did not have the html and visa versa.
 We did not account for the time taken to setup PyCharm.
+Our iteration plan was too vauge.
+This led to it being difficult to know exactly how much needed to be done.
+We were worried about not assigning enough work and wasting a week of work.
+In future weeks, we will be more specific as to what exactly need to be done.

 What adjustments to your overall design you discovered
 -----------------------